nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 ### 3. Run the Workflow

 While in the location containing the `NF_MAAffymetrix_1.0.5` directory that was downloaded in [step 2](#2-download-the-workflow-files), you are now able to run the workflow.
 Below are three examples of how to run the NF_MAAffymetrix workflow:
+> [!NOTE]
-> Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
+> Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

 <br>